Advertisement

 Additional Notes

-Solely for families that qualify for a HUD Family Unification Program (FUP) Voucher; applicants must be clients with Bucks County Children & Youth Social Services Agency, and stable housing must be the primary reason for delayed reunification or risk of placement.
+Currently accepting applications solely for families qualifying for a HUD FUP Voucher; applicants must be a client with Bucks County Children & Youth Social Services Agency, and stable housing must be the primary reason for delayed reunification or risk of placement.

 Mainstream Voucher Waitlist